TMEIT/website/howto-dev.md

 * Webapp using a ReactJS frontend and a Python+FastAPI backend.
 * Database is a standard PostgreSQL relational database
 * All of our code for the app is compiled to a single OCI container (aka a Docker container)
-* App runs on Kubernetes to handle load-balancing and database containers
+* App runs on Kubernetes to for self-healing and container orchestration
-* App compilation, container images, and deploying to kubernetes is scripted by Github Actions CI, and runs automatically when the master branch is updated.
+* App compilation, container image building, and deploying to kubernetes is scripted by Github Actions CI, and runs automatically when the master branch is updated.

 ### Frontend